Major Denys Robert Trefusis1

 M, #17310, b.
 9 February 1836, d.
 8 August 1925

-He was Justice of the Peace (J.P.)
-(E R Yorks).2 He gained the rank of Rear-Admiral in the service of the Royal Navy.
+He held the office of Justice of the Peace (J.P.) for the East Riding, Yorkshire.2 He gained the rank of Rear-Admiral in the Royal Navy.

 Children of Rear-Admiral Charles Francis Walker and Edith Frances Duncombe